NEW RULES: The 2013 amendments to the ALC Rules of Procedure became effective May 1, 2013.

 Creation of the Administrative Law Court

-The Administrative Law Court is an autonomous quasi-judicial agency within the executive
+Administrative Law Court is an agency and court of record within the

 Jurisdiction